 “This job really helped with my communication skills,” he said.
 “Before I moved into Mercy Home, I was a really shy person and didn’t like to speak to anyone.
 Now that I’m working in the kitchen, I get to greet everyone while I’m washing dishes.”

 When he’s not picking up extra hours in the kitchen, Luis also volunteers with the facilities department on maintenance projects, like installing statues and planting trees.
 He enjoys these opportunities to learn handyman skills.
 “They taught me how to use a saw and take measurements,” he said.

 Thanks to his career resource coordinator, Luis experienced a professional hiring process similar to those he’ll face with future employers.
 “They gave me a chance to do an interview for the kitchen job, so that helped a lot,” he said.
 “My coordinator was always teaching me how to speak properly, how to be more punctual for interviews, and how to dress up.”

 Despite a rigorous work schedule, Luis is also a business major at Harold Washington College, with his sights set on transferring to a four-year college like Northeastern Illinois University.
 Now that he’s found the confidence to speak up and advocate for himself, Luis is considering a new path that one day may help others like him.

 “I want to switch my major to social work or psychology,” he said.

-About the time Luis clocks in for his breakfast shift, another young man is setting up the Alpha & Omega Coffee Shop, now a morning fixture for Hay Campus employees.
+About the time Luis clocks in for his breakfast shift, another young man is setting up the Alpha & Omega Coffee Shop, now a morning fixture for Mercy Home employees at our campus in the West Loop.
 After completing three successful job shadows and a successful interview, Abe was officially hired as Mercy Home’s resident barista.

 Running the stand is more than just pouring coffee.
 Making special orders, icing down creamers, keeping track of money, making change, and grinding beans for the cafeteria are all spokes in the larger wheel of Abe’s ultimate goal.